will-lynas/advent-of-code/README.md

-# My solutions to Advent Of Code

-All solutions are my own
+# advent-of-code

-Repo structure is copied from https://github.com/maneatingape/advent-of-code-rust
+Repo structure is inspired by maneatingape/advent-of-code-rust